 Did you know?
-How you understand the way people use this term around you has a direct impact on your finances, because you’ve got a 90% chance of hearing more at work than your family or friends.
+The way people use the term “must be nice” has a direct impact on your finances, because you’ve got a 90% chance of hearing it more at work than with your family or friends.

-Generally speaking, “Must Be Nice” is a phrase used to make you feel shame or guilt for something cool that is happening for you.
-Like experiencing an achievement, victory, financial gain or something else that is going very good for you (like a vacation.)
+Generally speaking, “Must Be Nice” is a phrase used to make you feel shame or guilt for something cool that is happening to you.
+Like experiencing an achievement, victory, financial gain, or something else that is going very good for you (like a vacation.)

-To be even more exact, if anyone ever says “Must Be Nice” to you at work or in your personal life, it might indicate a problem of envy (jealousy) with a coworker, the boss, a friend or family member.
+To be even more exact, if anyone ever says “Must Be Nice” to you at work or in your personal life, it might indicate a problem of envy (jealousy) with a coworker, the boss, a friend, or a family member.